IBM Cloud Docs

 The CIS network automatically mitigates large DDoS attacks, but these attacks can still affect your application.
 All users should perform the following steps to better secure their application.

-4. If you have Bot Management, consider using it in your custom rules.
+4. If you have Bot Management enabled, consider integrating it into your custom WAF rules to further mitigate automated attacks.

-5. Enable caching as much as possible to reduce the strain on your origin servers.
+5. Enable caching as much as possible to minimize strain on your origin during high-traffic events.

-6. To help counter attack randomization, update your cache settings to exclude the query string as a cache key.
-When the query string is excluded as a cache key, CIS’ cache will take in unmitigated attack requests instead of forwarding them to the origin.
-The cache can be a useful mechanism as part of a multilayered security posture.
+To help counter attack randomization, update your cache settings to exclude the query string as a cache key.
+To counter attack randomization, update your cache settings to exclude the query string as a cache key.
+When excluded, CIS cache absorbs unmitigated attack requests instead of forwarding them to your origin.
+Caching is an important component of a multilayered security posture.